 Your decisions around heating and cooling systems are affected by your building’s heat load requirements.
-Your decisions around other factors in your build will affect your heat loads.
+Your decisions around other elements of your build will affect your heat loads.
 This includes your building structure, orientation and building product specifications.

-If your inital thermal performance assessment is less then 6 Stars then your design will need some revision.
+If your initial thermal performance assessment is less then 6 Stars then your design will need some revision.

 Contact us to assist your thinking about thermal performance design, and all-electric heating and cooling options.

 The thermal performance Star Rating measures the efficiency of your building design and describes the likely heating or cooling loss from normal use over one year.
 It is like a Star rating for your fridge or dishwasher identifying energy efficiency.

 To gain 10 Stars out of 10, your home would need to be completely passive requiring no mechanical heating and cooling equipment.
 In a state like Victoria with cold winters and hot summers, this is very difficult to achieve.

 Use passive home concepts to create high thermal performance design.
 Try improving your Star Rating from 6 to at least 7 out of 10.

 For a thermal assessment to be undertaken, you need to provide the following building plans:

 Also, key elements of your building structure need definition including: